wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-identity-authentication-solution-for-microsoft-365/includes/1-introduction.md

 Designing a Microsoft 365 tenant begins with planning for your on-premises infrastructure to support your new tenant.
-In this module, you will take the next step in designing a tenant by planning your identity and authentication solution.
-You will examine the key areas that organizations must plan for to either move their Microsoft 365 service completely to the cloud or to hybridize their environment.
-You'll then review a host of identity-related issues that must be planned for, including:
+In this module, you'll take the next step in designing a tenant by planning your identity and authentication solution.
+You'll review a host of identity-related issues that must be planned for, including:

  *  Directory synchronization
  *  Azure AD Connect